Onuachu and Dessers lead Genk past Nmecha’s Anderlecht | Goal.com

 Despite a late rally from the hosts, they ended up on the losing side – a result that dented their hopes of winning the Belgian league for a record 36th time.

-Even at this result, Van den Brom’s men are second in the log behind Club Brugge who take on Royal Antwerp on Sunday.
+Even at this result, Van den Brom’s men are second on the log behind Club Brugge, who take on Royal Antwerp on Sunday.